aaronbcarlisle/unreal-python-dev/README.md

 Unreal Python Dev
 ================================

 This repository contains some simple Python utility scripts for UE5, and the `unreal` stub file with directions on how to set it up for auto-completion.
+I'm hoping it'll grow over time and be a useful resource for developers.

 ---